jhausserlab/astrid/README.md

 # ᛅᛋᛏᚱᛁᛏ (ASTRID - Automatized Single-cell Typing for tumoR transcrIptomics Data)

+By Alper Eroglu <alper.eroglu at scilifelab.se>, Jean Hausser <jean.hausser at scilifelab.se>

 Tool for automatic annotation of cells from scRNA-seq (Single Cell RNA sequencing) and Xenium in situ sequencing datasets.
 Tailored for samples from tumor.
 Currently works with AnnData objects from [Scanpy](https://scanpy.readthedocs.io/en/stable/).

 ```